Oogy/microcloud/README.md

 ## TODO
 - [ ] Split build and release of mkosi artifacts into separate workflows or at least separate jobs.
     - [ ] if jobs, share build output between jobs using upload-artifact action (?)
+- [ ] Separate repo for all mkosi artifacts.